top of page

 The Mosuo Grandmother's Room

-A repeating theme of the Mosuo architectural design, the Grandmother's Room, regardless of size, is present in all Mosuo houses.
-According to Yi Jin (73), the Mosuo people of her generation migrated from the mountains down to the Walabi Village (closer to the Lugu Lake) in the last century.
-However, the design of the Grandmother's Room accompanied the Mosuo people all the time every time they moved and new houses were built.
+The Grandmother's Room, a central feature of Mosuo architecture, is present in every Mosuo house regardless of size.
+According to Yi Jin (73), when the Mosuo of her generation migrated from the mountains to Walabi Village (closer to Lugu Lake) in the last century, the Grandmother's Room came with them—preserved in every new house they built.

 What makes the Grandmother's Room so unique and indispensable?